haoxiangsnr/spiking-fullsubnet/_sources/index.md.txt

 # Welcome to AudioZEN

 Welcome to AudioZEN's documentation!
-AudioZEN is a deep learning toolkit used to conduct the research on the audio/speech signal processing.
+AudioZEN is a deep learning toolkit used to conduct the research on the neuromorphic audio/speech signal processing.
 Check the Getting Started section for more details.

 ```{toctree}